Azure/bicep-types-az/generated/imagebuilder/microsoft.virtualmachineimages/2018-02-01-preview/types.md

 * **type**: 'shell' (Required): The type of customization tool you want to use on the Image.
 For example, "shell" can be shellCustomizer

-## ImageTemplateShellCustomizer
-### Properties
-* **script**: string: The shell script to be run for customizing.
-It can be a github link, SAS URI for Azure Storage, etc
-* **type**: 'shell' (Required): The type of customization tool you want to use on the Image.
-For example, "shell" can be shellCustomizer

 ## ImageTemplateDistributor
 * **Discriminator**: type